AhmedBineuro/Toke/README.md

 ```
 **Check the example in **`example/example.c`** where I try to parse an html file for a more "real life" application**

-## What is New!

-- Format based tokens!
-  - With format based tokens you can do a post processing typing operation to all remaining `Identifier` tokens
-    - This means that the format matching happens **AFTER** parsing the whole file
-  - To add a format based token, you have to provide the format validation function which takes in one `T_string` variable and returns a boolean value
-- Format validation functions
-  - Along with the format based tokens, there are a couple of pre-implemented validation functions like `IsInteger`, `IsHex`, `IsFloat`, and `IsAlphabetic`
-  - These function can be used or viewed to understand how the format validation works or used directly for your custom tokens